maryamtahhan/notes/SubmarinerIPinIP.md

 echo 2 > /proc/sys/net/ipv4/conf/ipip0/rp_filter
 ```

 Once this is done you should be able to ping from one tunnel endpoint to the other.
+Between Pods across clusters and even ping a service.

-NOTE: there's still an issue with this configuration as services can't be accessed across clusters.
+**NOTE: SERVICE EXPORT and CURL not working.**